 Plastic components containing brominated flame retardants (BFRs), in particular BFRs that are persistent organic pollutants according to the Stockholm Convention, which can be assigned to Annex VIII entry A3180 “Wastes, substances and articles containing, consisting of or contaminated with polychlorinated biphenyl (PCB), polychlorinated terphenyl (PCT), polychlorinated naphthalene (PCN) or polybrominated biphenyl (PBB), or any other polybrominated analogues of these compounds, at a concentration of 50 mg/kg or more.”
 This waste also belongs to category Y45 in Annex I, organohalogen compounds other than substances referred to elsewhere in Annex I and to category Y27 “Antimony, antimony compounds” and is likely to possess hazard characteristics H6.1, H11, H12 and H13;

 Other components containing or contaminated with mercury, such as mercury switches, contacts and thermometers, which are assigned to Annex VIII entry A 1010, A1030 or A1180.
-This waste also belongs to category Y29 in Annex I,” Mercury; mercury compounds” and is likely to possess hazard characteristics H6.1, H11, H12 and H13;
+This waste also belongs to category Y29 in Annex I,” Mercury; mercury compounds” and is likely to possess hazard characteristics H6.1, /H11, H12 and H13;

 Waste oils/liquids, which are assigned to annex VIII entry A 4060 “Waste oil/water, hydrocarbons/water mixtures, emulsions”.
 The waste belongs to category Y8 in Annex I, “Waste mineral oils unfit for their originally intended use” or Y9 in Annex I, “Waste oil/water, hydrocarbons/water mixtures, emulsions”, and is likely to possess hazardous characteristics H3, H11, H12and H13;

 Components containing asbestos, such as in wires, cooking stoves and heaters, which are assigned to annex VIII entry A 2050.
-The waste belongs to category Y 36 in Annex I, “Asbestos (dust and fibres)” and is likely to possess hazardous characteristic H 11.
+The waste belongs to category Y 36 in Annex I, “Asbestos (dust and fibers)” and is likely to possess hazardous characteristic H11.

 Basel Convention guidelines and other guidelines/instruments